American Religion -- then, now, and in the future

-- Beginning in 1232 the Christian rulers seriously sought to quell the spread of what they considered renewed ancient heresies.
-The Catholic Bishops ordered their subjects to disavow all non-Catholic beliefs and practices on pain of torture and death.
-This included Judaism and the pre-Christian indigenous religions of Europe.
+- Beginning in 1232, the Christian rulers seriously sought to quell the spread of what they considered renewed ancient heresies.
+The Catholic Bishops ordered their subjects to disavow all non-Catholic beliefs and practices on pain of torture and death, including Judaism and the pre-Christian indigenous religions of Europe.

 Part Twelve: Post Christian America

-- Today Christianity is no longer the most significant religious presence anywhere on earth, although it remains popular among some Americans and others.
-Secular Humanism, an essentially New Age spirituality, and religious apathy have clearly replaced Christianity in most areas outside of the Islamic world, which is fast becoming ever more dominant and more strictly observed.
+- Today, Christianity is no longer the most significant religious presence anywhere on earth, although it remains popular among a dwindling selection of Americans and others.
+Secular Humanism, an essentially New Age spirituality, and religious apathy have replaced Christianity in most areas outside the Islamic world, which is fast becoming more dominant and more strictly observed.

 Part Thirteen: The Ninety Five Theses of the Reformation

 - The Sixteenth-century Protestant Reformers such as Martin Luther (one of history's most notorious anti-Semites), Calvin, and Zwingli did not intend to leave the Roman Catholic Church.
 They merely hoped to reform it.

 Part Fourteen: Fundamentalist Christianity Today, as the Church is dwindling in numbers and social relevance, one segment appears to be almost holding its own: Fundamentalist Christianity.